lowerbarriers/finished-starter/_posts/2008-03-18-those-canadians.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Those Canadians!
-tags: - canadian - commercial - Genesis Device - molson - molson canadian - protomatter - television - terraforming - TV
-layout: post
+tags: [canadian, commercial, Genesis Device, molson, molson canadian, protomatter, television, terraforming, TV]
 ---

 It appears that the Canadians are experimenting with [protomatter](http://memory-alpha.org/en/wiki/Protomatter).
 Just look at this video: